 - Can Make These Ahead Of Time – I love making my cupcakes ahead of time, especially when making them for a special occasion.
 You can make these up to 2 days in advance and store them covered at room temperature.
 Or try freezing your cupcakes!

-- Dry Ingredients – You will need all purpose flour, baking powder and salt.
-Just measure and whisk them together in a bowl.
+- Dry Ingredients – All purpose flour, baking powder and salt.

-- Wet Ingredients – You will need unsalted butter, granulated sugar, eggs (2 whole eggs + 1 egg white), milk, and vanilla.
+- Wet Ingredients – Unsalted butter, granulated sugar, eggs (2 whole eggs + 1 egg white), milk, and vanilla.

 First start whisking together your dry ingredients- your flour (be sure to measure your flour correctly!), baking powder and salt.